Important Documents

 Strategies used are informed by academic research through Sutton Trust and through local knowledge and feedback from students.
 We recognise that no single intervention will provide a complete solution and intend to ensure that we provide a multi-layered approach.
 The key to ensuring that we diminish the difference is through careful tracking and monitoring, coupled with knowledgeable pastoral support.
 Staff at all levels are key in identifying the individual barriers to learning, helping us ensure that students receive the personalised support they need.

 We place a huge importance on the development of teaching and learning in school and recognise its impact on the progress of our disadvantaged students.
-A wide variety of other typed of support are employed including those that support enrichment, emotional and well-being, participation and attendance.
+A wide variety of other types of support are employed including those that support enrichment, emotional and well-being, participation and attendance.

 Why Improve Teaching